 NordVPN is even one of the best VPNs for Firestick with a dedicated app in the Amazon Store.

-TunnelBear doesn’t do as well with Netflix or streaming in general.
+TunnelBear doesn’t do as well with Netflix or streaming in general based on our tests.

 Besides being slow and having random connection errors, TunnelBear also does not work with Netflix when using the US server.
 Instead of a seamless streaming experience like we got with NordVPN, Netflix blocked TunnelBear and served up this error message: